Local Funding/Incentive Programs

 - Washington, District of Columbia: Single Family Residential Rehabilitation Program (SFRRP)

 Loan and/or grant program for home repairs to address building code violations and help homeowners repair health and safety hazards, and/or provide access to disabled residents. [url; DC Department of Housing and Community Development]

-- City of Dallas Home Repair Program
+- Dallas, Texas: Home Repair Program

 Offers deferred loans to low-income homeowners for major systems repairs (MSRP) such as roof replacement, replacement or upgrades to plumbing, electrical and HVAC.
 The program also offers no-interest, deferred payment loans for reconstruction of homes referred from the MSRP program.
 A percentage of the MSRP loans are reduced annually as long as the owner remains in the home.

 Features a Homeowner Rehabilitation Program targeted to low- and moderate-income homeowners to help them address major housing code and structural issues; a Rental Improvement Program offering low-interest deferred loans of up to $20,000 to repair rental properties with seven units or less; and a Lead-Safe Housing Program, which offers grants for removal of lead-based paint hazards. [url; City of Greensboro]

 - Boulder, Colorado: Low-Interest Home Repair Loan Fund

 A low-interest loan fund, based on financial need, in which the owner-occupant can defer repayment of the loan for 15 years or until they sell the house, whichever comes first. [url; City of Boulder, CO]